IvanArtemenko/BusinessPlus/README.md

 npm i
 bower i
 ```
-To compile css and pug files use:
+To compile css and html files use:
 ```
 gulp stylus
 gulp pug